Search

 An Author’s Basic Google Analytics Report

 Stereotypically, authors work with words rather than numbers.
 Of course there are plenty of wordsmiths who are also comfortable with figures, but lots of authors still steer clear of anything that sounds too much like math.
-Google Analytics does have numbers involved, but you shouldn’t be avoiding it.
+Google Analytics, now called GA4, does have numbers involved, but you shouldn’t be avoiding it.

 Google Analytics is a free tool that tracks the traffic on your website.
-Some website building programs come with their own brand of traffic measuring tool, but what Google offers will probably be much better.
+The latest version of Analytics, GA4, has been rolling out since 2020 and the old version is now obsolete.
+Some website-building programs might already have their own brand of traffic measuring tool, but what Google offers is probably much better.

-You’ll also want to watch how many pages they look at and how long they spend looking at them.
-If they don’t linger long, that means they aren’t finding much of interest there.
-If you have a lot of blog posts and calendar events, that could be a bad sign.
-But if you send folks immediately to buy your book at Amazon, that might not necessarily be a problem.
+The Views by Page Title report tells you how many pages visitors look at and how long they spend looking at them.
+If they aren't lingering long, it could mean they aren’t finding much of interest.
+If your website has a lot of blog posts and calendar events, that could be a bad sign.
+But if you send folks immediately to buy your book at Amazon, it's not necessarily a problem.
+You just won't know for sure until you measure and analyze.

-There is much, much more to be learned from your Google Analytics, but rather than overwhelm you, we’ll break it down over a couple of months.
-In July, we’ll look at some other reports that will help you plan your book marketing.
+There is much, much more to be learned from GA4 on your website, but rather than overwhelm you, we’ll break it down over a couple of months.
+Next, we’ll look at some of the other reports that will help you plan your book marketing.

 Previous Article Why and How to Tag People on Facebook